Build A Multi-Node K3s Cluster#

 sudo ansible-playbook playbooks/pb-k3s-upgrade.yml

-4. Install kubectl / Helm On The Operator Machine#
+4. Prepare The Operator Machine#

-Example Helm install:
+Example Helm installation:

 wget https://get.helm.sh/helm-v3.17.2-linux-amd64.tar.gz -O /tmp/helm-linux-amd64.tar.gz